 There are no solid waste landfills within the Town or Village of Westfield.
 Refuse from Westfield is deposited in the Chautauqua County landfill outside Jamestown.

 Village residents have the option of municipal garbage pickup at the curb or using the transfer station.
 Curbside garbage must be in Orange Village of Westfield bags or it will not be picked up.
 You may obtain bags from Eason Hall during business hours.
-Bags are $1.10 each and come in packs of no less than 10.
+Bags are $14.00 for a pack of ten.
 Tops Markets and Add Lumber also sell Village of Westfield Trash Collection Bags for a nominal fee.

 Recycling of plastic, cans, glass and papers is also done.
 Garbage and recyclables are picked up weekly on Monday’s except for holidays.
 Call the Clerk’s Office for a copy of the recyclable schedule.

 Property owners in the Town (and Village if they desire) utilize a ticket system to deposit refuse at the transfer station located on Bourne Street in the Village.
 A 25-punch ticket is purchased for $25 which allows the user to deposit non-recyclable and recyclable refuse.
 Each 33 gallons of non-recyclable refuse requires one punch of the ticket.
 All trash, refuse and garbage brought to the collection site for disposal must be separated into recyclable and non-recyclable solid waste.
 Recyclables are further separated according to County regulations.

 Monday through Friday from 7:00 a.m. to 3:30 p.m.

 Monday through Friday from 6:00 a.m. to 2:30 p.m.